CLI Reference

 Default: CPU cores - 1

-Range: 1
+Range: 1 to 16

 Number of worker threads to use for parallel file processing.